jbossdemocentral/3scale-api-workshop/docs/labs/lab06/lab06.md

     *The build process checks out the code from the git repo, runs a source-to-image container image build, and redeploys the container with the new image using a rolling upgrade strategy*.

-1. Wait for the build to complete and the rolling upgrade to finish to test your new deployment.
+1. Wait for until the new **Build to complete** and the rolling upgrade to finish to test your new deployment.

     ![21-build-complete](images/consume-21.png "Build Complete")